Formstack for Salesforce offers the ability to collect payments directly in your forms for a number of different scenarios:

 - Decide between Single and Recurring Payments

 Here, you can define the amounts to be charged to the user for the subtotal, shipping and taxes for your form.
 You can define a static value to be charged, or base the amount on a field in your form.
-You can also define a formula to dynamically calculate the amount to charge.
-See the Writing Formulas section below for more details.
+You can also define a formula to dynamically calculate the amount to charge or use if statements in Payment Fields.

 Note that taxes are not available with iATS payments, and shipping is only available for PayPal Pro and Authorize.Net payments.